 It is recommended that a leave of absence be approved by the academic dean and notice given to the registrar.
 If a student fails to register for two consecutive terms they may be placed on inactive status which requires reactivation before class registration can occur.

 The seminary publishes its annual schedule of courses ADD LINK (covering classes from the fall through the following summer) in the spring of each year.
 Many courses are offered on a rotation basis (once a year, every other year, or every third year), especially at the extension sites.
-Your academic advisor and the academic dean’s office can help predict the scheduling of future courses, as necessary.
+Your academic advisor and the seminary dean’s office can help predict the scheduling of future courses, as necessary.

 If you are planning to graduate from the M.Div. program in 3 years and are in the ordination track, you must take the Methodist course offered each fall semester.